chhhee10/HackNocturne-Project/README.md

 2. Enroll by typing `Secure my account` three times.
 3. The client averages those samples into a behavioural vector.
 4. A commitment hash is registered on the Sepolia contract.
-5. During authentication, a fresh behavioural sample is compared against the enrolled baseline.
+5. During authentication, a fresh behavioural sample is compared against the enrolled baseline using weighted similarity checks across the available signals.
 6. The app logs `AuthSuccess`, `AuthFailed`, or `DuressActivated`.

-On touch-capable devices, enrollment and authentication can also capture touch gestures and pressure data, with optional motion/sensor support where the browser and device allow it.
+On touch-capable devices, enrollment and authentication can also capture touch gestures, touch pressure, and optional motion/sensor data where the browser, device, and permissions allow it.

 ## Routes